greenm01/vb4x/docs/vb4x_specs.md

 Fleets that are cloaked, and remain undetected, may continue traveling through jump lanes in a contested star system.
 Otherwise the fleet will join their player's respective Task Force for battle.

-Starbases, Orbital Shipyards, Merchant Marine Ships, and Troop Transports are screened behind the Task Force during combat operations and do not engage.
+Starbases, Orbital Shipyards, and Merchant Marine ships are screened behind the Task Force during combat operations and do not engage.

 ## 5\.3 Retreat